 This new feature will demonstrate how the user can configure their personal Role Centre using personalisation.
 As it stands, some roles can take a tour of their homepages but Microsoft are looking to enhance the tour to decrease onboarding time.

 Thanks very much for reading.
-If you’d like to see Microsoft’s full piece on wave 1’s releases, click here.
+If you’re interested, be sure to read Microsoft’s full piece on wave 1’s releases.
 On this page, towards the top you’ll see a link to a PDF file which contains the full details.
 For reference, those relating to Business Central start on page 254 (it’s a long one!).